cvbicwh/rk918_rk919_re/README.md

 Below the HFD2201KBA MCU there are two testing holes marked in white.
 Shorting these two holes with a metal paperclip while plugging in the device brings it into bootloader mode.
 The RK918 will show up as 0c45:7040, and as an "SN32F248B (bootloader)" in Sonix Keyboard Flasher.
 You can use this as a last resort option if the firmware on the keyboard doesn't work with any of the SONiX tools provided.

 Additionally, the bootloader on these keyboards are unbrickable, as the bootloader on these chips are stored in ROM (Read-Only Memory) on the MCU.
 Even if you flash a completely incompatible firmware on the board, the keyboard will still light up partially in different zones or play a connect sound once you plug it in.
-There won't be a VID/PID dependng on what firmware you currently have installed on the keyboard.
+There won't be a VID/PID depending on what firmware you currently have installed on the keyboard.

 https://ibb.co/B2yBmkh8